rogsme/yams.media/content/config/sonarr.md

 ### Download Clients

-Here, you'll add the download clients for Sonarr.
-That's where you'll tie in Sonarr with [qBittorrent](/config/qbittorrent) and [SABnzbd](/config/sabnzbd).
+Time to connect Sonarr to our download tools!
+We'll link up with [qBittorrent](/config/qbittorrent) and [SABnzbd](/config/sabnzbd).

-#### qBittorrent
+#### qBittorrent Setup

 In "Settings", go to "Download Clients" and click on the ➕ button.

 [![sonarr-13](/pics/sonarr-13.png)](/pics/sonarr-13.png)

-On the "Add Download Client" screen, click on "qBittorrent".
+Find and click on "qBittorrent" in the list.

 [![sonarr-14](/pics/sonarr-14.png)](/pics/sonarr-14.png)

-- In Name, add the name of your download client (qBittorrent).
+Fill in these details:
+- Name: qBittorrent (or whatever clever name you come up with!)
-- On Host, add your server IP address (in my case, `192.168.0.169`).
+- Host: your server IP address (like `192.168.0.190`)
-- On Port, change it to 8081.
-- On Username, add `admin`.
-- On Password, add `your-qbittorrent-password`.
+- Port: 8081
+- Username: `admin`
+- Password: your qBittorrent password

 [![sonarr-15](/pics/sonarr-15.png)](/pics/sonarr-15.png)

-At the bottom, you can click on "Test" and if everything is OK you should see a ✅ [![sonarr-10](/pics/sonarr-10.png)](/pics/sonarr-10.png) [![sonarr-11](/pics/sonarr-11.png)](/pics/sonarr-11.png)
+Hit that "Test" button - if everything's working, you'll see a happy green checkmark! ✅ [![sonarr-10](/pics/sonarr-10.png)](/pics/sonarr-10.png) [![sonarr-11](/pics/sonarr-11.png)](/pics/sonarr-11.png)

-If everything is fine, click on "Save".
-You should see your download client added to the "Download Clients" page now!
+All good?
+Click "Save".
+Your download client should now appear on the page:

 [![sonarr-16](/pics/sonarr-16.png)](/pics/sonarr-16.png)

-#### SABnzbd
+#### SABnzbd Setup

-In "Settings", go to "Download Clients" and click on the ➕ button.
+Back in "Download Clients", click that ➕ button again.

 [![sonarr-13](/pics/sonarr-13.png)](/pics/sonarr-13.png)

-On the "Add Download Client" screen, scroll down and click on "SABnzbd".
+This time, let's find and click on "SABnzbd".

 [![sonarr-19](/pics/sonarr-19.png)](/pics/sonarr-19.png)

-- In Name, add the name of your download client (SABnzbd).
+Fill in these details:
+- Name: SABnzbd (or something fun)
-- On Host, add your server IP address (in my case, `192.168.0.169`).
+- Host: your server IP address (like `192.168.0.190`)
-- On Port, change it to 8080.
+- Port: 8080
-- On API Key, enter your SABnzbd API key.
+- API Key: your SABnzbd API key

-You can find your SABnzbd API key here: [Getting your API key for Sonarr and Radarr](/config/sabnzbd/#getting-your-api-key-for-sonarr-and-radarr)
+Need to find your SABnzbd API key?
+No problem!
+Check here: [Getting your API key for Sonarr and Radarr](/config/sabnzbd/#getting-your-api-key-for-sonarr-and-radarr)

 [![sonarr-20](/pics/sonarr-20.png)](/pics/sonarr-20.png)

-At the bottom, you can click on "Test" and if everything is OK you should see a ✅ [![sonarr-10](/pics/sonarr-10.png)](/pics/sonarr-10.png) [![sonarr-11](/pics/sonarr-11.png)](/pics/sonarr-11.png)
+Another test time!
+Click "Test" - hopefully another green checkmark! ✅ [![sonarr-10](/pics/sonarr-10.png)](/pics/sonarr-10.png) [![sonarr-11](/pics/sonarr-11.png)](/pics/sonarr-11.png)

-If everything is fine, click on "Save".
-You should see your download client added to the "Download Clients" page now!
+If the test passed, hit "Save".
+You should now see both download clients ready to go:

 [![sonarr-21](/pics/sonarr-21.png)](/pics/sonarr-21.png)

-## Moving forward!
+## Moving forward! 🚀

 That's it!
-Now we can continue with [Prowlarr](/config/prowlarr).
+Now we can move on to [Prowlarr](/config/prowlarr).
+We're getting close to having your own personal streaming service!

-## Do you want a more in depth configuration?
+## Want to become a Sonarr power user?

-If you want a more in depth configuration, I recommend you check the [TRaSH Guide for Sonarr](https://trash-guides.info/Sonarr/).
+If you want to really dive into what Sonarr can do, check out the [TRaSH Guide for Sonarr](https://trash-guides.info/Sonarr/).
+They've got some amazing advanced tips and tricks! 🔧